ameliapqy/TwitterNext/README.md

 /hashtag page contains all hashtags with corresponding tweets below.
 A tweet can have multiple hashtags

-*(error handling)if you clicked on this page without logging in, instead of showing tweets/empty page, it will tell you to log in to see your profile.*
+*(error handling)if you clicked on this page without GET request, it will redirect to a hidden url to display all the hashtags*

 ### /Profile